How to Immigrate to Switzerland in 2026: Permits, Visa & Requirements Guide

 7 min

-How to Immigrate to Switzerland: Permits, Visa & Complete Requirements Guide
+How to Immigrate to Switzerland in 2026: Permits, Visa & Requirements Guide

-LShort-term residenceUp to 12 monthsEU/EFTA with job contract <12 monthsYes (tied to employer)No direct path
+LShort-term residenceUp to 12 monthsEU/EFTA with contract <12 months; non-EU short assignmentsYes (employer-tied)No direct path

-BResidence permit5 years (EU) / 1 year (non-EU, renewable)EU/EFTA with job contract ≥12 months; non-EU with employer sponsorshipYesAfter 5–10 years
+BResidence permit5 years (EU) / 1 year renewable (non-EU)EU/EFTA with contract ≥12 months; non-EU with employer sponsorshipYesAfter 5–10 years

-CSettlement permitIndefinite (renewed every 5 years)After 5–10 years continuous residenceFull, unrestrictedAlready permanent
+CSettlement permitIndefinite (renewed every 5 years)After 5–10 years continuous B permitFull, unrestrictedAlready permanent

-GCross-border commuter5 yearsEU/EFTA living in border region, working in CHYes (must return home weekly)No — must switch to B first
+GCross-border commuter5 yearsEU/EFTA in border region, working in CHYes (must return home weekly)Switch to B first

-CiResidence with gainful employmentVariesFamily members of international organization employeesYesAfter continuous residence
+CiResidence with gainful activityVariesFamily of international org employeesYesAfter continuous residence

-Self-employmentB permitBusiness plan + proof of financial viability4–8 weeks
+Self-employmentB permitBusiness plan + proof of viability4–8 weeks

-Job seeking3-month visa-free stayValid passport, sufficient fundsNo permit needed
+Job seekingNone (90-day stay)Valid passport + sufficient fundsNo permit needed initially

-Retired / non-employedB permitProof of sufficient funds + health insurance4–8 weeks
+Retired / non-employedB permitProof of sufficient funds + KVG health insurance4–8 weeks

 StudentB permit (student)University acceptance + proof of funds4–6 weeks

-1. Employer files application with cantonal migration authority
+1. Employer files application with the cantonal migration authority (Migrationsamt)

-2. Labor market test: Employer must prove no suitable Swiss/EU candidate was available
+2. Labor market test: Employer must demonstrate no suitable Swiss or EU candidate was available for the role

-3. Federal approval: State Secretariat for Migration (SEM) reviews
+3. Federal approval: The State Secretariat for Migration (SEM) reviews and signs off

-4. Visa issued: You apply at the Swiss embassy in your country
+4. D visa issued: You apply at the Swiss embassy or consulate in your home country (fee: CHF 80)

-5. Entry + registration: Register at your Gemeinde within 14 days
+5. Entry and registration: Register at your Gemeinde within 14 days of arriving in Switzerland

-Highly qualified specialistUniversity degree + specialized skills + Swiss employer sponsorshipYes (limited)2–4 months
+Highly qualified specialistUniversity degree + specialized skills + employer sponsorshipYes (~4,000 B-permits for 2026)2–4 months

 Intra-company transferWorking for multinational, transferred to Swiss officeYes2–3 months

-StudentUniversity admission + funds proof + health insuranceNo2–3 months
+StudentUniversity admission + financial proof + health insuranceNo2–3 months

 Free Expert Consultation